bcgov/metadata-curator/README.md

 1. Configure the backend by copying the `default.json.example` file in the `/config` folders,  renaming to `default.json` and modifying or adding their values where appropriate.
 For the storage API you will need sign into Minio's web interface at `http://localhost:9000` and create a new bucket matching the storage config options defined in the backends `default.json`.

-2. Modify `startStorags.sh` to have the storage api information you setup
+2. Modify `startStorage.sh` to have the storage api information you setup

-3. Run the `startStorage.sh` script in this directory `$ ./startAll.py`
+3. Run the `startStorage.sh` script in this directory `$ ./startStorage.sh`

-4. Start the backend `cd backend; npm run serve`
+4. Start the backend `cd backend; npm install; npm run serve`

-5. Start the frontend `cd frontend; npm run serve`
+5. Start the frontend `cd frontend; npm install; npm run serve`